Bluebell Railway: Closure

 In 1954, long before the Beeching Axe, the branch line committee of British Railways proposed closing the line from East Grinstead to Culver Junction near Lewes.
-This was challenged by local residents, but closure was agreed in February 1955 for 15 June 1955, although the line closed on 29 May due to a rail strike.
+This was challenged by local residents, but closure was agreed in February 1955 for 15 June 1955, although the line was closed down on 29 May 1956 due to a rail strike.
 An acrimonious battle between British Railways and the users of the Bluebell Line then ensued, and lasted three years.

 Shortly after closure, Margery Bessemer of Chailey discovered in the 1877 and 1878 acts the clause relating to the "Statutory Line", and demanded British Railways reinstate services.
-On 7 August 1956 British Railways reopened the line, with trains stopping at stations mentioned in the acts.
+On 7 August 1956, British Railways reopened the line, with trains stopping at stations mentioned in the acts.
 British Railways took the case to the House of Commons in 1957, resulting in a public inquiry.
 British Railways were censured, but later the Transport Commission persuaded Parliament to repeal the special section of the act.
-By this means the line was finally closed on 17 March 1958.
+By this means the line was finally closed down on 17 March 1958.

 Preservation

-On 15 March 1959 a group that included the future president of the society, Bernard Holden, met in Ardingly and formed the Lewes and East Grinstead Railway Preservation Society.
+On 15 March 1959, a group that included the future president of the society, Bernard Holden, met in Ardingly and formed the Lewes & East Grinstead Railway Preservation Society.
 The society elected John Leroy as the first chairman, and £940 was raised in donations to start the society.
 On a vote at the meeting, the society changed its name to the Bluebell Railway Preservation Society.

 The society's initial aim was to reopen the whole line from East Grinstead to Culver Junction as a commercial service, using a two-car DMU.
 The plans came to nothing: the society failed to buy the whole line, and most local residents were not interested.
 The committee then recommended that the stretch of track between Sheffield Park and Horsted Keynes could be run as a tourist attraction, with vintage locomotives and stock operated by unpaid volunteer staff.

 Sheffield Park to Horsted Keynes

-As BR still ran an electrified line from Horsted Keynes to Ardingly, the society leased a stretch of track from BR just south of this.
-In 1960 the interim line was opened, running from Sheffield Park to Bluebell Halt, 100 yard south of Horsted Keynes.
-In 1962 the society extended services to Horsted Keynes.
-Also in 1962 a halt was opened at Holywell (Waterworks).
+As B.R. still ran an electrified line from Horsted Keynes to Ardingly, the society leased a stretch of track from BR just south of this.
+In 1960, the interim line was opened, running from Sheffield Park to Bluebell Halt, 100 yard south of Horsted Keynes.
+In 1962, the society extended services to Horsted Keynes.
+Also in 1962, a halt was opened at Holywell (Waterworks).
 However, this was closed the following year.
-BR withdrew passenger services from Horsted Keynes to Haywards Heath in 1963; and with complete closure of the line north of Horsted Keynes, the Bluebell Line was severed from the BR system.
+B.R. withdrew passenger services from Horsted Keynes to Haywards Heath in 1963; and with complete closure of the line north of Horsted Keynes, the Bluebell Line was severed from the British Rail system.